blakadder/mkdocs-windmill/docs/displays/Waveshare_40RPi_LCD(C).md

 6 GPIOs are required to drive the SPI display.
 One additional GPIO is needed for the XPT2046 touch sensor and one extra GPIO for backlight dimming.
-Including the Vcc and Gnd pins, a total of 13 connections need to be made to the MCU:
+Including the VCC and GND pins, a total of 13 connections need to be made to the MCU:

 ## Pin Configuration